Satolink/.github/profile/README.md

 ## Stay Updated

-Follow us on Twitter and join our Telegram community to stay updated on the latest developments and announcements!
+Follow us on X and join our Telegram community to stay updated on the latest developments and announcements!

 Happy coding!